HDFGroup/h5pyd/docs/index.rst

 converted to using h5py, just by adding the statement ``import h5pyd as h5py``.

 However, not every h5py feature is supported in h5pyd (at least not yet!).
 For example Virtual Datasets are not supported.
 For a complete list see the: :ref:`FAQ <faq>`.
-In addition, there are some features that are supported, like Parallel HDF5, but work somewhat differently from the HDF5 library.
+In addition, there are some features that are supported, like multi-threading, but work somewhat differently from the HDF5 library.
 And finally, there are features of h5pyd, that don't have any correspondence to h5py, such as Folders.